Lettuce Library based Redis Cluster Development vector

 }

-RedisTemplate Bean can be used to perform GET and PUT operations on Redis Cluster targets.
-Redis Cluster status changes or Failover are performed by the Lettuce library based on the options set in RedisConfig.
+You can retrieve a RedisTemplate bean and execute GET and PUT operations against a Redis Cluster.
+Redis Cluster state changes or failovers are performed by the Lettuce library based on the options configured in RedisConfig.

 [ Redis Operation Example ]